-James Morris has accepted a position with Plaintiff’s powerhouse Weitz and Luxenberg in New York City.
-Mr. Morris and his family have moved to New York.
+James Morris has accepted a position with Plaintiff’s powerhouse Weitz and Luxenberg in Los Angeles.
+Mr. Morris and his family have moved to Los Angeles.
 He will continue to represent plaintiffs nationally in cases involving defective drugs and devices as well as toxic torts.
 Should you need the services of James Morris, he remains available and can be contacted here.

 In 2008, Jim obtained the first Plaintiff's jury verdict in the MDL court against Wyeth and Pharmacia for breast cancer caused by the Plaintiff's use of Prempro.
 In 2007, Jim obtained the first verdict against Pharmacia court HRT litigation when a Philadelphia, Pennsylvania jury found in favor of Jim's client after she used their drug Provera and developed breast cancer.
 In 2004, Jim obtained three straight verdicts against Wyeth in the Philadelphia Court of Common Pleas in the Fen-Phen litigation.
 In 2003, Jim obtained the first Fen-Phen intermediate opt-out award when a Beaumont, Texas jury found that the Plaintiff's heart damage was caused by the drug Fen-Phen.
 In 1998, Jim obtained the first jury verdict against PPG Industries in asbestos litigation when a jury in Beaumont, Texas found in favor of 7 families whose loved ones developed mesothelioma due to asbestos exposure, in a consolidated case tried by Jim and Motley Rice.